walkerford/chainlink-bridge-project/chainlink-project.md

 # Walker's Chainlink Project

+Notes on approach

+Having used Axelar to bridge USDC across several chains, I understood what a token bridge should accomplish and how it should present a front-end.
+I read up on Wormhole and its exploit.
+I made a first draft of this project and then I read up on CCIP, which has just been opened to a general audience.
+CCIP is a solution to this project, which I found enlightening but also distracting.
+I understand this project has been used since before CCIP was a thing.
+I tried not to just copy the construction of CCIP, but it is very clear why some of the design choices are the right ones, like separating the Committing, Risk Management, and Executing nodes.
+I thought about areas where CCIP could be tweaked, like how permissioned the node sets currently are and how adding new blockchains and tokens could be made more self-serve.
+I found little documentation about these topics, and haven't yet dug through the code repos.
+I also wonder about the minting/locking side of adding a new token on a supported chain.
+How will the destination token pool validate that an incoming request from the bridge network is valid and authorized?
+This seems to be the cornerstone of the whole system, and yet it is never really clarified in the documentation.
+I have also not specified it to any extent in this project, besides to note its existence.
+3-5 pages is quite a compact space to describe the requirements and rollout details for a complex project like this.
+The way I lay out the milestones is lighter on details than I would normally produce for a deployment plan, owing to the fact that I would want to specify the requirements in greater detail before outlining a detailed deployment plan, but I have summarized some of the deliverables.

 ## Summary

 Define a cross-chain token bridge system.
 It should allow any token author to register their token contract with the token bridge.
 Tokens must support the ERC20 interface as well as a specification for the mint/unlock function, so that the bridging contract can trigger token creation/release on the destination contract.
-Additional chains are added using a more permissioned approach
+Additional chains are added using a more permissioned approach.

 ## Terms

-Bridge Governance Consortium (BGC) - the stakeholders of the bridging system who retain authority of several key components, including system parameters and membership in the various bridging network node teams.
+Bridge Governance Consortium (BGC) -- the stakeholders of the bridging system who retain authority of several key components, including system parameters and membership in the various bridging network node teams.

 Token author -- the owner of a given token.